 Road trips are considered the new fancy among the travellers, especially in India.
 Biking along up and down the roads with friends is the next goal.
-Then they don't remember to care of the unseemly weather situations or the dangerous terrains.
+Then they don't remember to care about the unseemly weather situations or the dangerous terrains.
 Roads, though claimed to be the best means of transportation in the world, are not always too suitable.
-India, for one, has a nice stock of such roads in the kitty!
+India, for one, has a nice stock of such roads in the kitty!\

 1. Khardung La Pass

 Placing this at the first position on our list has two reasons.
 Not only is this Pass the most difficult route to cover, but is also the highest drivable road in India.
 This route stretches from Leh region in Jammu & Kashmir state in India to Kashgar in China.
 The height the Pass located at Ladakh is 5602 meters.